matter-labs/zksync-web-era-docs/docs/dev/how-to/verify-contracts.md

 - Feel free to assign an arbitrary zkSync Era network name utilizing the `defaultNetwork` property.
 - The `verifyURL` attribute directs to the verification endpoint specific to the zkSync network.
 - If you want to verify a smart contract in other supported block explorer you can set `verifyURL` to point to it's verification API URL.
-For example for [L2scan](https://zksync-era.l2scan.co) on mainnet set `verifyURL=https://zksync-era.l2scan.co/api/zksync_contract_verification`.
+For example for [L2scan](https://zksync-era.l2scan.co) on mainnet set `verifyURL` to `https://zksync-era.l2scan.co/api/zksync_contract_verification`.
 - If you intend to validate a smart contract on Ethereum within the same project, don't forget to include your [Etherscan API key](https://docs.etherscan.io/getting-started/viewing-api-usage-statistics).

 ### 4. Greeter contract compilation